pdamer/freeswitch/README.md

 `ACR_SERVER`

 This environment variable used for connection to ACR with `socket` application.
-You need to set IP:PORT.
+You must set IP:PORT.

 `CDR_SERVER`